NikolaDucak/caps-log/README.md

 # Building & installing
 **Dependancies**

-clog fetches most of it's dependancies from github except `boost`
+`clog`fetches it's dependancies from github, so no extra action should be necessary.

 To build the `clog` executable run:
 ```